-In AML, the pipeline is crowded with 100+ programs, however, there are a few Phase 3 assets with limited potential that do not represent an imminent, competitive threat to Iomab-B or Actimab-A. None of the Phase 2 development programs in AML show the promise of producing high rates or duration of remission, and most patients that relapse tend to have poor survival outcomes.
-The Phase 2 assets primarily consist of agents targeting specific AML mutations, immunotherapies, or cell cycle modulators.
-Early clinical and preclinical stage assets consist of more cell therapy and immune cell engagers, and the potential success of these modalities in AML remain uncertain.
-Our strategy is to develop Actimab-A in combination with other products, and the agents in the development pipeline have the potential for synergies in combination with Actimab-A.
+In AML, the pipeline is crowded with 100+ programs, however, this includes only a few Phase 3 assets with limited potential that do not represent an imminent, competitive threat to Iomab-B or Actimab-A. None of the Phase 2 development programs in AML show the promise of producing high rates or duration of remission, and most patients that relapse tend to have poor survival outcomes.
+The Phase 2 assets primarily consist of agents targeting specific AML mutations, immunotherapies, or cell cycle modulators, which largely address finite segments of the population and do not have the broad potential for utilization like Actimab-A. Early clinical and preclinical stage assets consist of more cell therapy and immune cell engagers, and the potential success of these modalities in AML remain uncertain.
+Our strategy is to develop Actimab-A in combination with other products, and agents in the development pipeline have the potential for synergies in combination with Actimab-A.

 In conditioning, agents currently used for myeloablation prior to a BMT, lymphodepletion prior to CAR-T and other adoptive cell therapies and reduced intensity conditioning for gene therapy are largely generic, non-targeted chemotherapeutic agents.
-Recently, Jasper Therapeutics and Magenta Therapeutics ceased development of their antibody and antibody-drug conjugate or ADC conditioning programs for BMT.
+Jasper Therapeutics and Magenta Therapeutics ceased development of their antibody and antibody-drug conjugate or ADC conditioning programs for BMT in malignant diseases.
 Certain companies such as Vertex Pharmaceuticals ("Vertex"), Gilead Sciences ("Gilead") and Allogene Therapeutics ("Allogene") have or continue to explore non-chemotherapy conditioning with ADCs and antibodies for their in-house, proprietary cellular therapy programs.
-For example, Vertex has in-licensed ImmunoGen Inc.'s ADC technology, and had a collaboration with Molecular Templates, Inc. to develop targeted conditioning agents, which was subsequently terminated.
+For example, Vertex in-licensed ADC technology from ImmunoGen Inc. (acquisition by AbbVie announced in November 2023) and had a collaboration with Molecular Templates, Inc. to develop targeted conditioning agents, which was subsequently terminated.
 Allogene is using its own proprietary anti-CD52 monoclonal antibody for use as a lymphodepletion agent in conjunction with CAR-T therapies.
-Telix Pharmaceuticals has announced plans for a conditioning program based on a CD66 radiotherapeutic approach in systemic amyloid light-chain amyloidosis ("SALA") via an early stage investigator sponsored trial.
-Without exception, all these companies have either preclinical or early-stage programs that are solely focused on their proprietary programs.
-We believe that we are the only company with a phase 3 completed targeted conditioning asset that has demonstrated clinical benefit with the opportunity to be paradigm-changing.
+Telix Pharmaceuticals has announced plans for a conditioning program based on a CD66 radiotherapeutic approach in systemic amyloid light-chain amyloidosis ("SALA") via an early-stage investigator-sponsored trial.
+Molecular Partners is developing a switch-DARPin targeting cKIT×CD16a×CD47 as a conditioning regiment in AML, but this asset is in early preclinical studies.
+Without exception, all these companies have either preclinical or early-stage programs that are, for the most part, solely focused on their proprietary programs.
+We believe that we are the only company with a targeted conditioning asset that has completed a Phase 3 trial demonstrating a clinical benefit with the opportunity to be paradigm-changing.

-Several companies are focused on developing radiotherapies, including, but not limited to: Abdera Therapeutics, Aktis Oncology, Bayer AG, Convergent Therapeutics, CuraSight, Fusion Pharmaceuticals, Inc., Lantheus Holdings, Inc., Mariana Oncology (previously, Curie Therapeutics), Monopar Therapeutics, Novartis AG, Point Biopharma, Inc., RadioMedix, Inc., Radiopharm Theranostics, Radionetics Oncology, RayzeBio, Inc., Q BioMed, Inc., Telix, and Y-mAbs Therapeutics, Inc.
+Several companies are focused on developing radiotherapies, although most are focused on areas such as PSMA or prostate-specific membrane antigen in prostate cancer, neuroendocrine tumors or fibroblast activation protein ("FAP") whereas Actinium is the only mature hematology-focused company.
+None of these companies compete directly with our targets or programs.
+Companies with radiotherapeutics in development include, but not limited to: Abdera Therapeutics, Aktis Oncology, Alpha-9 Theranostics, Ariceum Therapeutics, ARTbio, Bayer AG, Clarity Pharmaceuticals, Cellectar Biosciences, Convergent Therapeutics, CuraSight, Curium Pharma, Full-Life Technologies, Fusion Pharmaceuticals, Inc., Johnson & Johnson, Lantheus Holdings, Inc., Mariana Oncology (previously, Curie Therapeutics), Molecular Partners, Monopar Therapeutics, Novartis AG, Orano Med, Perspective Therapeutics, Point Biopharma, Inc. (acquired by Lilly in December 2023), RadioMedix, Inc., Radiopharm Theranostics, Radionetics Oncology, Ratio Therapeutics, RayzeBio, Inc. (acquisition by Bristol Myers Squibb announced in December 2023), Q BioMed, Inc., Scintomics, Telix, and Y-mAbs Therapeutics, Inc.